fastly/go-fastly/TESTING.md

 Go Fastly uses [go-vcr](https://github.com/dnaeon/go-vcr) to "record" and "replay" API request fixtures to improve the speed and portability of integration tests.
 The test suite uses a pair of service IDs (one for Delivery, one for Compute) for its test cases.
+It also uses one Next-Gen WAF workspace ID for various test cases.

-Contributors without access to the test services can still update the fixtures but with some additional steps required.
+Contributors without access to the test services or workspace can still update the fixtures but with some additional steps required.
 Below is an example workflow for updating a set of fixture files (where `...` should be replaced with an appropriate value):

 ```sh
 # Remove all YAML fixture files from the specified directory.